davegutz/myStateOfCharge/SOC_Photon/README.md

 accidentally touching terminals to back of OLED board.
 I now mount the OLED board carefully off to the side.
 Will need a hobby box to contain the final device.

-### Voltage regulator
+### Voltage regulator (LM7805)

-I salvaged a prototype 12-->5 VDC regulator from OBDII project.
-It is based on 7805CT device with capacitors.
+LM7805CT device with capacitors and LPF for Vb and 5v.
+Voltage divider series resistors (24k7) to ground combine with 0.33 uF cap to make LPF filter same bandwidth as Ib shunt LPF.
+Vc  = 12v, 20k/4k7 divider to Gnd rail, and 0.33uF to Gnd rail
+GND = Gnd rail
+Vo  = 5v rail

-### Passive shunt low pass filter (LPF)
+### Passive Ib shunt and Vb low pass filters (LPF)

-1 Hz LPF built into board
+1 Hz LPF built into board.
+Use pSpice circuit model (SOC_photon/datasheets/opa333_asd1013_5beta.asc) to verify filters because OPA333 10uF high cap interacts with 1uF filter cap.
+The Vb filter is a little more straightforward and same goals.
+Goal of filter design is 2*pi r/s = 1 hz -3dB bandwidth.
+Large PWM inverter noise from system enters at 60 Hz.
+SOC calculation is equivalently a very slow time constant (integrator) so filter is between noise and usage.

-### ASD 1015 12-bit
+### ASD 1013 12-bit, ****Photon Alpha configuration only

 - HiLetgo ADS1015 12 Bit Analog to Digital Development Board ADC Converter Module ADC Development Board for Arduino
   $8.29 in Aug 2021